When I was in university, I was enrolled in an engineering program, and this meant two things:

 Thankfully though, there was always that one calm and collected classmate who would tell the professors that we had too much work to do, and the professors would then switch some deadlines around.

-This experience taught me one very important thing about being overwhelmed: if it seems too unrealistic, it probably is.
+This experience taught me one very important thing about being overwhelmed: if it seems too unrealistic, it just might be.

 So what does this mean for you?